 5½ to 6 cups of all-purpose flour

----The first time you make Italian Onion Herb bread, use only 1 tablespoon of dried herb mix, and see if that’s enough for your palate.
+---The first time you make this bread, use only 1 tablespoon of herb mix, and see if that’s enough for your palate.
 If not, increase it to two.
-Go easy on the rosemary.

 ---If you are short on time, omit the onions and just warm the milk to 110 degrees before adding it to other ingredients along with the oil.